-Explanation of the Strange Life of Lee Harvey Oswald: Childhood by Ron Kurtus - Succeed through Studying Biographies.
-Key words: assassinate, President John F. Kennedy, probation, truant, U.S. Marines, Castro, Cuba, Russia, suicide, Marxist, communist, socialist, right-wing, Jack Ruby, Japan, School for Champions.
+Key words: Strange life, Lee Harvey Oswald, biography assassination, President John F. Kennedy, probation, truant, U.S. Marines, Castro, Cuba, Russia, suicide, Marxist, communist, socialist, right-wing, Jack Ruby, Japan, Ron Kurtus, School for Champions.
 Copyright © Restrictions

-After his arrest, Oswald told his brother that he had done the job himself.
-Two days after his arrest, Oswald himself was assassinated on national television.
-Afterwards, the Kennedy assassination brought about many conspiracy theories with Oswald considered a "patsy" and with others involved.
+Shortly after his arrest, Oswald told his brother that he had done the job himself.
+Two days later, Oswald himself was assassinated on national television.
+Afterward many people felt that the Kennedy assassination was a result of a conspiracy with Oswald considered a "patsy" and with others involved.

 Questions you may have include: